department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### A

-active duty: Hyphenate when it modifies a noun; do not capitalize.
-Example: active-duty service member.
+active duty: Hyphenate when it modifies a noun; don't capitalize.
+-	**Like this:** active-duty service member

 accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 -	**Like this:** Get help from an accredited representative, a trained professional trusted to help with VA-related claims.

 advanced: Capitalize only when used as part of the branded term "My HealtheVet Advanced."
 Otherwise lowercase.